 Vitamin D is crucial for bone and muscle health

-Vitamin D may assist in prevention of respiratory infections (in those with low D levels)
+Vitamin D may assist in the prevention of respiratory infections (in those with low D levels)

 Possible implications of insufficient Vitamin D levels

-Factors such as limited sun exposure, hormonal issues, aging and disordered absorption in the gut are some of the considerations that as a Naturopath I look at.
-Some medications that bind fat and/or decrease cholesterol production and absorption (such as anticonvulsants, steroids, laxatives) can also contribute to deficiency.
-Insufficiency of vitamin D compromises adequate calcium metabolism and absorption and research shows the intricate interrelationships with other nutrients.
+Factors such as limited sun exposure, hormonal issues, aging and disordered absorption in the gut are some of the considerations that we take into account.
+Some medications that bind fat and/or decrease cholesterol production and absorption (such as anticonvulsants, steroids, laxatives) can also contribute to a deficiency.
+Low levels of vitamin D compromise adequate calcium metabolism, and absorption and research show the intricate interrelationships with other nutrients.

 Did you know that magnesium deficiency is another one of the most common nutrient deficiencies and that when one is deficient in magnesium, their vitamin D will remain stored and inactive?